samme/brunch-phaser/README.md

 I'll update the [typescript](https://github.com/samme/brunch-phaser/tree/typescript) branch when the Phaser 3 type definitions are published.

+When these branches are mature I'll split them into separate skeletons so you can choose one with `brunch new …` instead of by cloning.

 ### Save

 You can make your own local skeleton: